-The next cohort of the Foundation Degree starts on Monday 22 October 2018 with registrations being taken now.
+The next cohort of the Foundation Degree starts in April 2019 with expressions of interest now being taken.

 The cost is £4,000 + VAT.
 For holders of the YJEPC it is £3,250 + VAT.
 For holders of PCEP it is £3,500 + VAT.

 For individual purchasers and some organisations, payment can be on a module by module basis and split over financial years.

 If you or your organisation are sponsoring a student(s) please complete the online Sponsorship Agreement

 We have this information in a leaflet, which you can download here:

 We have a list of frequently asked questions: